Radbone and Associates

 Often the Notice of intention to acquire land is served approximately six months before the formal compulsory acquisition of the land, although there is no fixed period.
 The Notice of intention and accompanying letter will state that the SA Government wishes to negotiate a settlement of the compensation to be paid.

-The SA Government will then generally seek to negotiate with the people with an interest in the land.
+The SA Government will generally seek to negotiate with the people with an interest in the land.
 If the parties can reach agreement, the SA Government will acquire the land or interest in the land under the terms of the agreement.
 If not, the Government will serve a Notice of Acquisition.

 Notice of Acquisition

 The landowner or other person can then take the monies from the Supreme Court without prejudicing their rights to claim further compensation if he or she feels that the offer is inadequate.
 The landowner or other person must respond to the offer in writing within six months saying whether the offer is accepted or rejected.

 What Compensation Am I Entitled To?